jessebuckmann/sample_preparation_module/projects/TemperatureControl_by_Chris_and_Maria/Instructions/Instructions.md

 - Ground

-Also you will connect the two sides of Peltier with the Power Supply and you will turn it on to 12V
+Also you will connect the Power Supply with the drain of Mosfet 2 and Mosfet 3  and you will turn it on to 12V.

 [This](https://git.science.uu.nl/m.lekou/experiment-design-2020/-/blob/master/projects/TemperatureControl_by_Chris_and_Maria/Instructions/CoolingHeating.jpg) picture will help you have a better understanding of the above part.